Starcounter/Docs/guides/mapping-and-blending/avoiding-css-conflicts/README.md

 ![BEM example](../../../assets/BEM-example.PNG)

-Here, the Block is marked in red and the Element sections in blue.
+Here, the block is marked in red and the element sections in blue.

 From this, these BEM classes can be derived: